John Marshal (died 1165)

-John Marshal (also referred to as John FitzGilbert, died 22 July 1165), was a minor nobleman of Anglo-Norman origins who served as marshal of England and fought in the 12th-century civil war on the side of Empress Matilda.
+John Marshal (also referred to as John FitzGilbert, c.
+1105 - d.
+22 July 1165) was a minor nobleman of Anglo-Norman origins who served as marshal of England and fought in the 12th-century civil war on the side of Empress Matilda.
 He is best remembered as the father of William Marshal.

 Biography

 Early life and appointment

 John was the son of Gilbert Giffard, who held the position of marshal under King Henry I and maybe under King William Rufus.
-He inherited his father’s title sometime before 1130.
+He inherited his father's title sometime before 1130.
 In that year, but as stated probably starting earlier, he is described himself as a marshal under Henry.
-Following Henry’s death in 1135, John swore fealty to King Stephen and was granted the castles of Marlborough and Ludgershall, Wiltshire during this time.
+Following Henry's death in 1135, John swore fealty to King Stephen and was granted the castles of Marlborough and Ludgershall, Wiltshire during this time.
 Along with Hamstead Marshal, this gave him control of the valley of the River Kennet in Wiltshire.
 He also held lands in Somerset and Berkshire, and owned some buildings in Winchester.
 In 1130, his total lands were assessed, for the purpose of a tax exemption, as 35 hides and 1/4.